SciML/SciMLSensitivity.jl/docs/src/tutorials/parameter_estimation_ode.md

 end
 ```

-Lastly, we use the `Optimization.solve` function to train the parameters using `ADAM` to
+Lastly, we use the `Optimization.solve` function to train the parameters using `Adam` to
 arrive at parameters which optimize for our goal. `Optimization.solve` allows defining
 a callback that will be called at each step of our training loop.
 It takes in
 the current parameter vector and the returns of the last call to the loss